 - Mullenix v.
 Luna (2015): Represented the National Association of Police Organizations and the National Sheriffs’ Association as amici curiae in a case involving the scope of qualified immunity.
 The Court cited our amicus brief favorably in summarily reversing the decision below.

 - King v.
-Burwell (2015): Represented the Pacific Research Institute, Individual Rights Foundation, and Reason Foundation as amici curiae in a challenge to the IRS’s rule authorizing subsidies under the Affordable Care Act for healthcare plans purchased on an exchange established by the federal government.
+Burwell (2015): Represented the Pacific Research Institute, Individual Rights Foundation, and Reason Foundation as amici curiae in a challenge to certain provisions of the Affordable Care Act.

 Federal Appellate Cases

 - North America’s Building Trade v.
 OSHA (D.C.
 Cir.
-2016): Representing the Chamber of Commerce of the United States as an intervenor in support of challenges to OSHA’s rule restricting permissible exposure limits for crystalline silica.
+2016): Representing the U.S. Chamber of Commerce as an intervenor in support of challenges to OSHA’s rule restricting permissible exposure limits for crystalline silica.

 - Bais Yaakov of Spring Valley v.
 FCC (D.C.
 Cir.
-2015): Representing Staples Inc. in a challenge to an FCC order involving the lawfulness and applicability of a rule extending the Telephone Consumer Protection Act’s unsolicited fax advertisement opt-out requirements to solicited fax advertisements.
+2015): Represented Staples Inc. in a challenge to an FCC order extending the Telephone Consumer Protection Act’s unsolicited fax advertisement opt-out requirements.

 - Wiggins v.
 ING, U.S., Inc. (2d Cir.
-2015): Representing ING, U.S., Inc. (n/k/a Voya Financial, Inc.) in a dispute regarding the arbitrability of whistleblower claims arising under Dodd-Frank and Sarbanes-Oxley.
+2015): Represented ING, U.S., Inc. (n/k/a Voya Financial, Inc.) in a dispute regarding the arbitrability of whistleblower claims arising under Dodd-Frank and Sarbanes-Oxley.

 Notable Federal Appellate Amicus Briefs

 - Strougo v.
 Barclays PLC (2d Cir.
-2016): Representing the Chamber of Commerce of the United States of America as amicus curiae in a case involving the application of the Basic and Affiliated Ute presumptions at the class certification stage.
+2016): Representing the U.S. Chamber of Commerce as amicus curiae urging the Second Circuit to overturn a district court decision that flouts the “fraud-on-the-market” principles.

 - West Virginia v.
 EPA (D.C.
 Cir.
 2016): Representing 166 State and local business associations as amici curiae in a challenge to the EPA’s Clean Power Plan.

 - EEOC v.
 Catastrophe Management Solutions (11th Cir.
-2015): Represented the Chamber of Commerce of the United States of America as amicus curiae in a case addressing the scope of disparate-treatment and disparate-impact liability under Title VII of the Civil Rights Act.
+2015): Represented the U.S. Chamber of Commerce as amicus curiae in a case addressing the scope of disparate-treatment and disparate-impact liability under Title VII of the Civil Rights Act.

 - International Franchise Association, Inc. v.
 City of Seattle (9th Cir.
 2015): Represented trade groups as amici curiae in a challenge to Seattle’s wage laws as purposefully discriminating against interstate commerce.